dazuma/toys/toys/docs/guide.md

 (1) It looks for a `.toys.rb` file and/or a `.toys` directory in the *current
     working directory*.
 (2) It does the same in the *parent directory* of the current directory, and
-    then its parent, all the way up to the root of the file system.
+    then its parent, and so on until it hits either the root of the file system or one of the global directories described in (3).
-(3) It does the same in the current user's *home directory* (but does not
-    proceed to parents of the home directory).
-(4) It does the same in the system configuration directory (i.e. `/etc` on unix
-    systems).
+(3) It looks in a list of *global directories*, specified in the environment
+    variable `TOYS_PATH`.
+This variable can contain a colon-delimited list of directory paths.
+If the variable is not set, the current user's *home directory*, and the system configuration directory (`/etc` on unix systems) are used by default.
+Toys does *not* search parents of global directories.

 It uses the *first* implementation that it finds for the requested tool.
 For example, if the tool `greet` is defined in the `.toys.rb` file in the current